HoldenFolk/BikeRentalDApp/m5/Prototype.md

 ## Second goal: a transparent, unalterable process.
 We wanted to leave no ambiguity to our users about how the rental process works by making the algorithm public.
 We also wanted the user to have the guarantee that the system cannot be changed internally by PIXI in the middle of a rental.
+(i would talk about the oracles in the system, what if PIXI database is unreliable?)

 ### Our solution: Smart Contracts